 Enrolment code: Architect

 Do not put the cover sheet, marksheet or any names or student IDs in your soft copy submission; only your TEAM NAME.
 Your assignments will be peer-evaluated.
-Each team member must submit a copy of the entire assignment.
+Each team member must submit a copy of the entire assignment into turnitin.
+This will result in a 100% similarity ; but we are using turnitin for the peer evaluation, not similarity index.

 Problem Statement

-Crest Malaysia (www.crestmalaysia.org) is an NGO (Non Government Organization) that aims to help people who are crises arising from natural disasters such as flood and earthquakes.
+Crest Malaysia (www.crestmalaysia.org) is an NGO (Non Government Organization) that aims to help people who are facing crises arising from natural disasters such as flood and earthquakes.
 The Crest team consists of the Crest Manager and Administrators, and they are governed by a Board of Directors.

 Crest works with other similar partner organizations around the world in order to have a team of volunteers that can be mobilized to make trips to support crisis victims anywhere in the world.